Arthur Dennington

-Arthur Dennington (12 August 1904 – 16 May 1988) was a British conductor and composer.
+Arthur Dennington (12 August 1904 – 16 May 1988) was an English conductor and composer.

 Life and career

 Arthur Dennington was born in London.
 He studied music at the Guildhall School of Music and Drama and the King's College London.
 After his studies he started to conduct several small orchestral groups in various institutes and schools in Northern London.
-In 1931 Arthur Dennington combined these different ensembles and formed the Modern Symphony Orchestra.
+In 1931 Dennington combined these different ensembles and formed the Modern Symphony Orchestra.

 The name 'Modern' was agreed on to indicate that this was to be something new in the way of amateur orchestras, to attempt little known works and to encourage young wind players.

-An amateur orchestra, the ensemble played music from wide spectrum of styles and musical periods, and the Musical Express stated that "in their best moments they give no indication of their amateur status."
+An amateur orchestra, the ensemble played music from wide spectrum of styles and musical periods, and the Musical Express stated that "in their best moments they give no indication of their amateur status".
 Dennington conducted the orchestra in performances at the Northern Polytechnic Theatre in London.
-For the next 44 years, until 1975, Arthur Dennington was the main conductor of the Modern Symphony Orchestra which took an important part in the orchestral landscape of London.
+For the next 44 years, until 1975, Dennington was the main conductor of the Modern Symphony Orchestra which took an important part in the orchestral landscape of London.